mo-sari/recipe-app/README.md

-first create the model and model manager classes configure the settings file to use our custom user model run migrations( make migrations)
+first create the model and model manager classes configure the settings file to use our custom user model run migrations( make migrations) docker-compose run --rm app sh -c "python manage.py wait_for_db && python manage.py migrate" (with previous command running you should get an error because we have ran the migrations before and we have created a user model in our database) (for previously mentioned problem we can inspect volumes and delete the volume which was connected to our database) docker volume ls docker volume rm <volume_name>
+docker-compose run --rm app sh -c "python manage.py wait_for_db && python manage.py migrate"